ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 ### cfn-hup

 Used to update in place using a deamon that detects resource metadata change and takes actions on those changes.
+Not useful in updating autoscaling groups because there is no synchronization between the instances update timing leaving the ASG fleet in an odd configuration.

 ### cfn-get-metadata

 Gets a metadata block from CloudFormation and prints it out to STDOUT.

-## Rollback

-CloudFormation Rollback - If a CloudFormation template run does not complete successfully then by default it all gets rolled back which feels like something very similiar to a transaction.
-First you might see a `CREATE_FAILED` message the likely a `ROLLBACK_IN_PROGRESS` message in the CF log.
-Rollbacks can be disabled to assist in troubleshooting.

-## Updates
+## Auto Scaling Groups

-Think if the update will cause downtime before you do it.
-Is the change mutable or immutable?
-Generally you will see a `UPDATE_IN_PROGRESS` then an `UPDATE_COMPLETE` once the update is complete.
-Resource meta updates are controlled by the cfn-hub daemon, which, by default, runs every 15 minutes.
+To create a wait condition for an ASG, you can use a [`CreationPolicy`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-creationpolicy.html).
+On the instance side, you have to signal the start and end of the wait time.

 ### Update Policies